zckly/wanderer-reborn/README.md

 - For the Next.js app, set `AUTH_REDIRECT_PROXY_URL` to the URL of the auth proxy.
 - For the auth proxy server, set `AUTH_REDIRECT_PROXY_URL` to the same as above, as well as `AUTH_DISCORD_ID`, `AUTH_DISCORD_SECRET` (or the equivalent for your OAuth provider(s)).
 Lastly, set `AUTH_SECRET` **to the same value as in the Next.js app** for preview environments.

-Read more about the setup in [the auth proxy README](./apps/auth-proxy/README.md).

 ### Expo